 Summer in the UK usually only lasts 5 minutes so as soon as we see that first ray of sunshine we all head out for a day in the sun.
 With our pale legs out, we soak up the sun in our gardens and parks until the rain comes.
 However when basking in the summer sun with our legs out on show we sometimes get unwanted guests with a sting in there tail.

-Fortunately those who do not suffer from a allergic reaction from insect stings there are some remedies for wasp stings to help ease the pain, and help with the irritating itch.
+Fortunately those who do not suffer from a allergic reaction from insect stings there are some remedies for wasp stings to help ease the pain, and will also help with the irritating itch.

-If however you are allergic to a sting then of course the best course of action is to contact a hospital straight away.
+If however you are allergic to stings then the best course of action is to contact a hospital straight away.

 Common symptoms of a wasp sting includes:

 - Shortness of breath

 - Swelling of the throat or tongue